tcveatch/robacus/README.md

 One category, which I have called nuclear-files, is not included in the public distribution I'm putting on github, despite the internal notes found in these files saying there is no restriction on distribution.
+What I've posted is evidently unrestricted and safe to post, but please let me know of any questions or issues!

-Below you will find a listing of the categories I used, and what kinds of things may be found there.
-To enter into and make sense of this large archive, I would take start from this README, then wander through the howto-files which give context for most of the other files.
-On one track, try to understand, or compile and use, robacus itself.
+Below you will find the categories I used, and what kinds of things may be found there.
+To enter into and make sense of this archive, I would take start from this README, then wander through the howto-files which give context for most of the other files.
+On one track, please try to understand, or compile and use, robacus itself.
 On another track, you could spend quite a long time browsing the html-files, getting familiar with the products of Joe's strong mind.